On holiday recently, my parents happened upon the BBCs Countryfile team filming in a field.

 Live events you might have three months of production with just the two of you – then a huge team is deployed for rehearsals and on the day to make it all happen.

-The key attributes a producer needs to have?
+What are the key attributes a TV producer needs to have?

 Creativity goes without saying – you must have the ability to come up with ideas, know how to make sometimes complex and sometimes frankly dull facts and stories come to life in a way that will draw in the viewer and compel them to keep watching.